NmuInWinter/NmuInWinter/README.md

 NEVER learnt any knowledge about OI competition but now self-studying algorithms of programming.

 A Microsoft Windows 11 User!
-Previously using Linux, but won't try it on my own computer any longer.
+Previously using Linux, but won't try it on my own computer.
 Use Windows Subsystem for Linux instead.

 ## How to reach me